ibm-cloud-docs/containers/cs_edge.md

   ```
   {: screen}

-4. Optional: To verify that networking workloads are restricted to edge nodes, confirm that NLB and ALB pods are scheduled onto the edge nodes.
+5. Optional: To verify that networking workloads are restricted to edge nodes, confirm that NLB and ALB pods are scheduled onto the edge nodes.
-  * NLB pods: Search for the external IP address of the load balancer service that you found in step 2.
+  * NLB pods: Search for the external IP address of the load balancer service that is listed in the output of step 3.
 Replace the periods (`.`) with hyphens (`-`).
 Example for the `webserver-lb` NLB that has an external IP address of `169.46.17.2`:
     ```
     kubectl describe nodes -l dedicated=edge | grep "169-46-17-2"
     ibm-system                 ibm-cloud-provider-ip-169-46-17-2-76fcb4965d-wz6dg                 5m (0%)       0 (0%)      10Mi (0%)        0 (0%)